Mothers’ Retreat 2020 Cancelled

-If you are seeking peace, answers to prayers, friendship, advice or simply an excuse to get away and recharge, this event is for you!
-Please join us for a weekend of inspirational speakers, delicious food, amazing music, and unparalleled sisterhood, as we celebrate our role as mothers and daughters of God.
+Join us for a day of inspirational speakers, delicious food, amazing music, and unparalleled sisterhood, as we celebrate our role as women, mothers, and daughters of God.

 Megan Knight Schlensker

 |12:30 – 2:00 p.m.||Lunch|

 |2:00 – 5:30 p.m.||

 |5:30 – 7:00 p.m.||Dinner (boxed to go available)|